ibm-cloud-architecture/refarch-cloudnative-csmo/doc/README.md

 **Event Correlation** - [IBM Netcool Operations Insights](EventMgmt/NOI/NOI.md) to fulfill the event management and correlation activities.

-**Notification** - [IBM Alert Notification](Notification/ANS/ANS.md) for notifying First responder on call via preferred notification mean.
+**Notification** - [IBM Alert Notification](Notification/ANS/ANS.md) for notifying first responders on call via their preferred notification mean.

-**Collaboration** - [Slack](Collaboration/Slack/Slack.md) for collaborating on the incidents with various personas of the reolution process.
+**Collaboration** - [Slack](Collaboration/Slack/Slack.md) for collaborating on the incidents with various personas of the resolution process.

-**Dashboard** - [Grafana](Dashboarding/Grafana/README.md) to display an overall status with key performance metrics, allowing to drill down in to detailed pages or launch details of the source tools like New Relic and NOI.
+**Dashboard** - [Grafana](Dashboarding/Grafana/README.md) to display an overall status of the _BlueCompute_ business service with key performance metrics, allowing to drill down into detailed pages or launch additionals details of the other tools of the toolchain like New Relic and NOI.

 ### Understanding System Context Flows for the Tools in CSMO Toolchain Connecting BlueCompute Application